-pool under the skin.
+causing blood to pool under the skin.
 This can create purple spots on the skin

 that range in size from small dots to large patches.
 Purpura spots are

-generally benign, but may indicate a more serious medical condition, such as blood clotting disorders.
+generally benign, but may indicate a more serious medical condition, such as a blood

-bleeding.
+bruising and bleeding.
 Platelets are the cells that help your blood clot.
 Low

-platelet levels may be inherited or genetic, but also may be related to
+platelet levels may be inherited or genetic, but they may also be related to

 - bone marrow transplants